 - Email email@example.com to signup for a training or learn more

-Partner with us in breaking the cycle of sex trafficking by investing in the creation of safer, holistic communities domestically and globally.
-With your gift, you are joining with the transformative work of The Evangelical Covenant Church and our partners in loving, serving alongside the vulnerable that is reflective of God’s Kingdom.
+Partner with us in breaking the cycle of sex trafficking and creating safer, holistic communities locally and globally.
+With your gift, you are joining the transformative work of The Evangelical Covenant Church and our partners in loving and serving alongside the vulnerable which is reflective of God’s Kingdom.
 Thank you for supporting this initiative.
 May you experience transformation as you engage with this work that is a reminder of our liberation being tied to the liberation of others.

 More Ways to Give